Skip to main content

 • Easy to make: I find making pan pizzas the easiest pizzas to make, actually!
 Once you have your dough, the prep work for a pan pizza is super simple, as you’ll soon see.
 There’s very little cleanup when making a pan pizza, and I find that the baking process is much less stressful than a Neapolitan pizza that cooks in minutes, where you really need to baby it!

-• Perfect crust: A key characteristic of a pan pizza is the flavourful crust.
+• Perfect crust: A key characteristic of a pan pizza is the flavorful crust.
 You want it crispier than a regular pizza crust, and we’ll achieve exactly that in our homemade cast iron pan pizza!

 • Versatile toppings: What’s amazing about making your own pizza is that you can put whatever toppings you want at no extra charge!
 I’ll list some different topping ideas below that will pair super well with your homemade pan pizza, but of course feel free to do whatever you want!